Borneo Travel Advisory

-We advise that our clients exercise every precaution when traveling to Sipadan and islands off Semporna due to the heightened threat of kidnapping for ransom.
+We advise that our clients exercise every precaution when traveling to Sipadan and islands off Semporna due to the possible threat of kidnapping for ransom.
 This includes ensuring that you're travelling with a licensed tour operator who has safety procedures and emergency protocols in place.
 Security at these islands have been bolstered but there remains a residual risk of incursions due to these islands' relatively close distance with the Phillipines border.
 These island resorts continue to enjoy brisk business and our advise is precautionary on our part.

 On 8 December 2016, at 9:30pm at night, 3 suspected kidnappers were killed in a firefight with police and another 3 were apprehended during a kidnap attempt in Merabung, close to Lahad Datu.
 The six persons were part of a kidnapping group out of Tawi-Tawi, Phillipines responsible for 6 of the 9 kidnappings to have happened in 2016.
 This incident we believe will improve the security situation significantly as it will strongly deter any further attempts of incursions as it displays evidently that security forces are able to intercept incursions and are willing to use deadly force if necessary.
 Read more HERE.

 During the course of an 8 months period in 2016, a number of kidnappings of locals and foreign workers/fishermen occured off the east coast of Sabah, summarized below.
 The kidnapper's bastion on the island of Jolo is under assault by the Filipino army that commenced on 16 September 2016.
 Read more here (article from 16 September 2016) and here (article from 18 November 2016).

 - 8 December 2016 - Three suspected kidnappers were killed in a firefight with police and a further three were apprehended during a kidnap attempt in Merabung offshore from Lahad Datu

 - 19 November 2016 - Two Indonesian fishermen were kidnapped in waters of Merabung near Lahad Datu